maxykumd/Group2_gp1_Nam_Yossaphat/Group2_gp1/README.md

 The camera_node uses BEST_EFFORT reliability, which is intentionally incompatible with a RELIABLE subscriber used elsewhere in the system to demonstrate QoS mismatch behavior.
 This mismatch results in no data delivery, which can be verified using: ros2 topic info /sensors/camera -v

-lidar_node: The node uses BEST_EFFPRT, VOLATILE QoS profile with depth 1 which was select for the same reason as the camera node.
+lidar_node: The node uses BEST_EFFORT, VOLATILE QoS profile with depth 1 which was select for the same reason as the camera node.
 Readings are dropped if the fusion node callback is slow.

-fusion_node: MutuallyExclusiveCallbackGroup is used for camera and LiDAR callbacks to prevent race conditions when updating shared state (_latest_frame, _latest_distance) under a MultiThreadedExecutor.
-ReentrantCallbackGroup is used for the fusion timer so it can execute independently of sensor callbacks and maintain a consistent publishing rate.
-Depth = 1 for sensors ensures only the most recent data is used, mimicking real-time perception systems and avoiding stale sensor data.
-TRANSIENT_LOCAL config topic allows late-joining nodes to receive configuration immediately.
+fusion_node: MutuallyExclusiveCallbackGroup is used for the camera and LiDAR subscription callbacks to prevent race conditions when updating shared state (_latest_frame, _latest_distance) under a MultiThreadedExecutor.
+A ReentrantCallbackGroup is used for the fusion publishing timer so it can execute independently of sensor callbacks and maintain a consistent output rate.

+Because both sensor topics use a QoS depth of 1, only the most recent message is stored in the queue.
+If the fusion node processes messages slower than the sensor publishing rate, intermediate messages are dropped.
+This design prioritizes low latency and ensures that only the most up-to-date sensor data is used for fusion, which is appropriate for real-time perception systems.

+The /system/config topic uses TRANSIENT_LOCAL durability so that late-joining nodes (including the fusion node) can immediately receive the latest configuration without requiring re-publication.
+Although the configuration includes a "fusion_rate" parameter, the fusion node currently operates at a fixed rate defined internally by its timer (5 Hz), and does not dynamically update this rate at runtime.

 safety_monitor: It uses RELIABLE, VOLATILE QoS with depth 10 to make sure no alerts are missed.
 A MutuallyExclusiveCallbackGroup is share between fuse subscriber and alert publisher so there will be no race condition(each take turn).
 The alert_threshold is a ros parameter which can be overide at launch using argument.
 It also subscribe to /system/config with TRANSIENT_LOCAL to receive msg even if it start after config publisher.
 Intentional QoS mismatch is show by subsricing to /sensors/camera with RELIABLE reliability while publisher use BEST_EFFORT, which cause data to not be delievered.

 logger: Uses RELIABLE,VOLATILE QoS with depth 10 as well.
 So no message is lost and the message won't be stored for late joining subscriber.
 The node is launched when enable_logger is true by the launch file.

 config_publisher: TRANSIENT_LOCAL ensures that late-joining subscribers (like fusion_node and safety_monitor) will still receive the last published configuration message.
+This behavior was verified using:
+- ros2 topic echo /system/config --once
+A late-joining subscriber immediately receives the last published configuration message, demonstrating TRANSIENT_LOCAL durability.
 This mimics latched behavior.
 Additionally, A short delay ensures that subscribers have time to connect before publishing.
 Without this, some nodes might miss the message even with TRANSIENT_LOCAL.

 The configuration is published using a one-shot timer with a short delay (0.5 seconds).
 This ensures that the publisher is fully initialized Subscribers have time to connect and after publishing, the timer is canceled to prevent repeated messages.